 Entry Level Product Manager Resume

-If you don’t have experience, it might be difficult to get considered if you are submitting an entry level Product Manager resume.
+If you don’t have experience, it might be difficult to get considered.
 Difficult, yes.
 Impossible, no!
 There are ways to circumvent the limitations of being inexperienced:

 - Review your work history and highlight responsibilities or achievements that are aligned with the job of a Product Manager.